-Patti Doell of Little Big Farm reports they did a lot in the few hours.
+Patti Doell of Little Big Farm reports they did a lot in a few hours.
 “We weed-whacked and pulled a bunch of Mugwort taking a whole truckload out.”

 Adding ambitious Lamb’s Ear and Catmint

-Last season, thanks to Blair Academy, who provided perennials, we added Lambs Ear (Stachys byzantine), and Catmint (Nepeta).
+Last season, thanks to Blair Academy, which provided perennials, we added Lambs Ear (Stachys byzantine) and Catmint (Nepeta).
 Both are tough, ambitious, and deer resistant perennials that may outcompete and help keep the Mugwort out of the garden.